-Rheumatology is that branch of medicine that concerns itself with the arthritic complaints, mainly rheumatoid and osteoarthritis.
-From the Greek word rheum, which means “flow” or a kind of fluid build-up, rheumatoid arthritis, once commonly called rheumatism was once believed to be caused by a build up of fluid in the joints.
+Rheumatology is that branch of medicine that concerns itself with arthritic complaints, mainly rheumatoid and osteoarthritis.
+From the Greek word rheum, which means “flow” or a kind of fluid build-up, rheumatoid arthritis, once commonly called rheumatism was once believed to be caused by a build-up of fluid in the joints.

-A rheumatologist is an internist or pediatrician who is qualified by additional training and experience in the diagnosis and treatment of arthritis and other diseases of the joints, muscles and bones.
-Many rheumatologists conduct research to determine the cause and better treatments for these disabling and sometimes fatal diseases.
+A Rheumatologist is an internist or pediatrician who is qualified by additional training and experience in the diagnosis and treatment of arthritis and other diseases of the joints, muscles, and bones. many rheumatologists conduct research to determine the cause and better treatments for these disabling and sometimes fatal diseases.

 Upon completion of their training, they must pass a rigorous exam conducted by the American Board of Internal Medicine or the American Board of Pediatrics to be certified.
 Rheumatologists who are certified by these boards after 1990 are required to complete an extensive recertification process every ten years.